 CCSG Collaborative Research Initiatives

-The Vanderbilt-Ingram Cancer Center (VICC) is a matrix center within Vanderbilt University Medical Center (VUMC), and the VICC integrates the cancer-related expertise and resources of the School of Medicine, School of Nursing, School of Arts and Sciences, School of Engineering, and Peabody School of Education as well as the fully integrated Veterans Administration Medical Center (VAMC).
-All facilities are located on the same campus, a situation that promotes interactions, sharing of resources, and collaborations.
+Vanderbilt-Ingram Cancer Center (VICC) is dedicated to an integrated and patient-focused approach to cancer research, treatment, support, prevention, education and outreach.
+As one of the top ten National Cancer Institute (NCI) comprehensive cancer centers, Vanderbilt-Ingram Cancer Center (VICC) is a matrix center within Vanderbilt University Medical Center (VUMC), and the VICC integrates the cancer-related expertise and resources of the School of Medicine, School of Nursing, School of Arts and Sciences, School of Engineering, and Peabody School of Education as well as the fully integrated Veterans Administration Medical Center (VAMC).
+The Frances W. Preston Research Building is the focal point of VICC activities and includes the primary cancer clinic, wet and dry laboratory space for numerous basic and translational investigators, shared resources and office space for faculty and administration.
+Other research, clinical, educational and administrative facilities are located in close proximity on the same campus, a situation that promotes interactions, sharing of resources and contributes to the strong collaborative culture at Vanderbilt.

-Established in 1993, the VICC functions as an organizational unit with a supradepartmental status.
+Established in 1993, the VICC functions as an organizational unit with a supra-departmental status.
 The VICC's specific authorities and responsibilities are: 1) to conduct coordinate and integrate the cancer and cancer-related activities of Vanderbilt University; 2) to conduct, support and enhance cancer research and to integrate cancer-related activities throughout the University; 3) to integrate, develop and conduct cancer education programs; and 4) to coordinate and integrate the care of cancer patients at VUMC and VAMC.
-The research objectives are accomplished through seven Research Programs that are essentially the same as in the previous application with minor name changes.
-The Programs are: Signal Transduction and Cell Proliferation, Cancer Proteomics and Genomics, Host-Tumor Interactions, Gastrointestinal Cancer, Breast Cancer, Cancer Prevention and Population-Based Research, and Experimental Therapeutics.
+The research objectives are accomplished by approximately 300 members through seven Research Programs that include: Signal Transduction and Cell Proliferation, Genome Maintenance, Host-Tumor Interactions, Cancer Epidemiology, Prevention and Control, Gastrointestinal Cancer, Thoracic/Head & Neck Cancer and Breast Cancer.
 Fourteen Shared Resources providing cutting-edge, state-of-the-art services are established to support the outstanding scientists and programs of the VICC.